eohjelle/MCTS-playground/docs/algorithms_overview.md

-This document contains an overview of the main algorithms implemented in the repository.
+This document contains an overview of the main algorithms implemented in the [core repository](../core/README.md).

 # Abstract MCTS